mmakart/price_check/README.md

 ## Usage

 Put the urls with the interested items into the file `goods.txt`, each in one line.
 To do this you can just open the page in any browser and copy the text from the address line.
-At the moment the program can only read the prices from online stores `nix.ru` and `citilink.ru`, the others don't give you result.
+At the moment the program can only read the prices from online stores `nix.ru` and `citilink.ru`, the others won't give you the result.

 ### Sample content of `goods.txt`: